-I want you to know that I am grateful for your presence and input in our classrooms (and online).
-I appreciate and welcome you regardless of your immigration status, country of origin and/or citizenship, race, ethnicity, religious affiliation, gender/sex, gender identity, sexual orientation, age,
+I want you to know that I am grateful for your presence and appreciate your input in our online class.
+You are welcome here, and our diverse backgrounds make us stronger together.
+I am dedicated to providing a welcoming and inclusive environment for all students, independent of your immigration status, country of origin and/or citizenship, race, ethnicity, religious affiliation, gender/sex, gender identity, sexual orientation, age, ability or disability, socioeconomic status, or perspective.
+Thank you for joining my class and bringing your unique experience and background to our intellectual community.